Privacy policy

 • Technical data, including your internet protocol address, browser type and version

-• Information about how you use our Website, products and services and respond to campaigns we run
+• Information about how you use our Website, products and services and respond to campaigns we run, including in survey responses and feedback

 • Your preferences in receiving marketing from us and our third parties and your communication preferences

-Information is provided by you to Clue Software to fulfil several business needs.
+Personal information is collected by Clue Software in various ways in order to fulfil several business needs.
 Specifically, these are:

 Information collected from you

-Where we have collected information directly from you it will usually be obvious what this is, as you will have given it to us.
-However, we use different methods to collect personal data from and about you including:
+Where we have collected personal information directly from you it will usually be obvious how this is collected and what it is, as you will have given it to us.
+This includes through direct interactions where you:

 • subscribe to our marketing;